IdentityPython/pysaml2/docs/examples/sp.rst

 .. _example_sp:

-An extremely simple example of a SAML2 service provider.
+An extremely simple example of a SAML2 service provider
 =======================================================

 How it works